 Of course, some regulations may be technically required, but never applicable for certain businesses.
 For example, any regulations from OSHA concerning handling toxic chemicals will be in place for an employer that runs an office environment, but it won’t be audited.
 Since the employer never uses toxic chemicals, they won’t need to worry about this type of regulation.
 Of course, ignorance of a regulation does not mean they are exempt.
 If they do happen to have toxic chemicals, they need to follow the OSHA regulations.

 Working with OSHA

 OSHA issues thousands of regulations that need to be followed by any company in the United States.
-Many companies outside of the US also follow these standards if they are doing business with a US based company.
-OSHA does not simply issue new regulations and then leave employers to follow them, however.
+Many companies outside of the US also follow these standards if they are doing business with a US-based company.
+OSHA does not simply issue new regulations and then leaves employers to follow them, however.
 They offer a lot of training and other helpful resources to assist employers in remaining compliant at all times.

 - How are violations reported to OSHA?

 - What is the relationship between CDC and OSHA?

 - What does it mean to be OSHA compliant?